yangjianfeng1208/edge-ai-libraries/libraries/dl-streamer/docs/source/dev_guide/converting_deepstream_to_dlstreamer.md

 ```

 Please note DeepStream and DLStreamer applications use same set of regular GStreamer library functions to construct pipelines.
-The elements being used are different.
-In addition, DLStreamer `decodebin3` element requires late element linking withing a callback function.
+The difference is mostly in the set of elements created and linked.
+In addition, DLStreamer `decodebin3` element uses late linking within a callback function.

 <table>
 <thead>